 inconvenient truths, become outraged about perceived slights to our

-cherished symbols of authority, yet often remain far too silent about
+cherished symbols of authority, yet often remain far too silent about the

-The Oscar Grant Committee Against Police Brutality And State
+The Oscar Grant Committee Against Police Brutality And State Repression

-stand with the families whose loved ones have been murdered by bad cops, and we will
+families whose loved ones have been murdered by bad cops, and we will

 continue to stand with you Mr. Kaepernick.

-The Oscar Grant Committee Against Police Brutality And State
+The Oscar Grant Committee Against Police Brutality And State Repression